How to Execute and Measure Your Omnichannel Analytics Strategy

 Reading Time: 15 minutes

 More than ever in today’s data-powered world, knowledge is power.
-The more information brands have at their disposal about their customers, the better equipped they are to create brand messaging that resonates with your audience.
+The more information brands have at their disposal about their customers, the better equipped they are to create brand messaging that resonates with their audience.

 In fact, our 2024 Cross-Channel Marketing Report shows that 33.1% of marketers say leveraging customer data is the most significant contributing factor to making effectively targeted omnichannel marketing decisions.